leifwalsh/rmq/README.md

-Generally, iterator types should be RandomAccessIterators, difference types should be signed (they'll be subtracted from one another and compared) and value types should have sensible comparison and equality operators.
-They'll also be copied a few times, so avoid huge values if you can.
+Generally, iterator types should be RandomAccessIterators, difference types should be signed (they'll be subtracted from one another and compared) and value types should have sensible comparison and equality operators, and for the pm_rmq structure they need a reasonable operator-() so we can normalize sub blocks.
+The values will also be copied a few times, so avoid huge values if you can.

 naive_rmq
 ---------